julian1-testing/CSP/README.md

 ## Catalog Services for Portal - PoC

 - implements faceted search, search pagination, online resources, to drive AODN Portal
+- csw harvesting external catalogues
-- harvest external mcp2.0/19139 catalogues over csw, but no dependence on this metadata form
+- support mcp2.0/19139 records, but no dependence on this metadata form - subset only, and easy transform
 - records, concepts and indexes - all state localized to a db backend, with no filesystem needed